dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/startup.md

 ## Configure the .NET WebAssembly runtime

-In advanced programming scenarios, the `configureRuntime` function with the `dotnet` runtime host builder is used to set an environment variable that:
+In advanced programming scenarios, the `configureRuntime` function with the `dotnet` runtime host builder is used to configure the .NET WebAssembly runtime.
+For example, `dotnet.withEnvironmentVariable` sets an environment variable that:

 * Configures the .NET WebAssembly runtime.
 * Changes the behavior of a C library if the app is built with a [`NativeFileReference`](xref:blazor/webassembly-native-dependencies).